 Physical gold bars and coins

-You can buy physical gold from banks or specialized dealers.
+You can buy physical gold from specialised dealers.
 This includes gold bars and coins that you can purchase directly.
+Popular coins for trading include the Napoleon and Krugerrand.
+Gold bars are available in various sizes, ranging from a few grams to one kilogram.
 However, be careful when buying online, as many websites are unreliable.
-Buying from a reputable bank is usually the safest option.

-Many Belgian investors store their physical gold in a safe deposit box at their bank for extra security.
-This way, you own real gold, but you need to store it securely.
+You own real gold, but you need to store it securely.
+That's why many Belgian investors store their physical gold in a safe deposit box at their bank for extra security.

-Gold trackers and Exchange-Traded Funds (ETFs) aim to match the price of gold.
+Gold ETFs (Exchange-Traded Funds, also called trackers) aim to match the price of gold.
 They invest in gold directly, so you don't need to handle the physical metal.
-Investing in gold ETFs provides a convenient way to benefit from gold prices without worrying about storage and insurance.
-With an ETF, you can easily buy and sell your shares.
+So they provide a convenient way to benefit from gold prices without worrying about storage and insurance.
 Plus, your gold is safely held by a custodian in your name, so you don't risk it being stolen.
+On top of convenient storage, ETFs also bring liquidity, meaning you can easily buy and sell your shares at any time through your broker.

-Let's take a look at some of the returns and how gold has performed in the past.
-In the last 45 years, the Gold spot price index (in EUR) had a compound annual growth rate of 5.90%.
+Let's look the past performance of gold.
+In the last 45 years, the Gold spot price index (in EUR) had a compound annual growth rate of 5.9%.

 Derivative products